gilligan-ees-4760/EES_4760_5760_website/content/projects/_index.md

 ### In-Class Presentations:

-> For class on Thursday, October 15, you and your partner will give a
-> short presentation for the class in which you describe the problem,
-> discuss any interesting obstacles of problems you encountered in
-> coding the model and how you fixed them (or why you couldn???t fix
-> them),
-> and what you discovered from running the model and doing one of the
-> assigned exercises (see the below for which exercise your group will
+For class on Thursday, October 15, you and your partner will give a short presentation for the class in which you describe the problem, discuss any interesting obstacles of problems you encountered in coding the model and how you fixed them (or why you couldn't fix them), and what you discovered from running the model and doing one of the assigned exercises (see the below for which exercise your group will present).
-> present).
-> One partner should present about coding and testing
-> the model and the other should present about what you learned from
+One partner should present about coding and testing the model and the other should present about what you learned from the model
-> the model

 * Your in-class presentation should be 6--7 minutes long, and there will be a short time for questions, for a total of 10 minutes.